DataDog/puppet-datadog-agent/README.md

 Installation
 ------------

 Install `datadog` as a module in your Puppet master's module path.

-Remember to rename the directory to `datadog` from `puppet-datadog-agent`.
+     git clone https://github.com/DataDog/puppet-datadog-agent.git /etc/puppet/modules/datadog

+Note that this installed the module in `/etc/puppet/modules/datadog`

 Usage
 -----

+Once the `datadog` module is installed on your master, there's a tiny bit of configuration that needs to be done.

 1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api) (and confirm the DataDog URL is correct in datadog::params).